PMKielstra/EscapeIDSO/docs/Solutions.md

 * There's only one "capital of Peru" in the puzzle map.

 * **Solution:** The capital of Peru is the letter P.  There's only one P.  Start on that letter and go up (north).
 The only city you find that starts along that path is Lexington.
+Tell that to Lilith and she'll tell you that Carol's password is `eos5d`.

 ### Where's the hidden code on Carol's computer?